heysolomon/besafe/README.md

 [![beSAFE][product-screenshot]](https://github.com/heysolomon/besafe/assets/59674245/e1ba5798-79a6-4661-9339-7263a81ae93d)

-beSAFE is a security service that checks URLs against Google's constantly updated lists of unsafe web resources.
-It helps identify and protect against phishing and deceptive sites. beSAFE alerts you, ensuring a worry-free online experience.
+beSAFE is a security tool that checks URLs against Google's constantly updated lists of unsafe web resources.
+It helps identify and protect against phishing and deceptive sites.

 ### Built With